Ricky Foley: Saskatchewan Roughriders

-Toronto Argonauts (II)
+Toronto Argonauts (second stint)

 On January 24, 2015, Foley was traded back to the Argonauts for LB Shea Emry.
 In his 10th season in the CFL Foley played in 16 games collecting 48 tackles 6 quarterback sacks and 1 forced fumble.
 To avoid becoming a free-agent in February 2016, Foley agreed to take a pay cut and resigned with the Argos in December 2015.
 Foley played in 14 games for the Argos in 2016, contributing 24 tackles and 4 quarterback sacks.
-On March 31, 2017 the Argos released Ricky Foley, one day before he was set to earn a roster bonus on April 1.
+On March 31, 2017, the Argos released Ricky Foley, one day before he was set to earn a roster bonus on April 1.
 Prior to his release the Argos requested that Foley restructure his contract for the upcoming season, but failure to do so resulted in his dismissal.

-BC Lions (II)
+BC Lions (second stint)

-On August 6, 2017, Foley signed with the BC Lions for a second tenure, with his contract carrying through to the end of the 2017 CFL season.
+On August 6, 2017, Foley signed with the Lions for a second tenure, with his contract carrying through to the end of the 2017 CFL season.
 He was, however, released by the organization in March 2018 following an unproductive 2017 Season.